abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-synthesis.md

 ---
 category: blog
-title: "Limited and universal knowledge - on the concept of the world in Kant's categories"
+title: "Limited and universal knowledge - on the idea of the world in Kant's categories"
 layout: blog
 ---